amr080/docs-template/docs/code-of-conduct/index.md

 ### Enforcement

-Moderators have the mandate and responsibility to remove comments or other contributions across the Centrifuge channels (Forum, Discord, Slack and etc.) that are not aligned with this CoC.
+Moderators have the mandate and responsibility to remove comments or other contributions across the XFT channels (Forum, Discord, Slack and etc.) that are not aligned with this CoC.

 Moderators have also the right to issue warnings to members of the DAO if they violate the Code or to suspend temporarily or permanently offboard any members for other behaviors based on this CoC and the steps of Violation listed below.